niksilver/board-game-framework/docs/concepts.md

 ## Connecting to the server

-A server can host many distinct games at one time.
-At the time of writing there is a server which can be used freely at `bgf.pigsaw.org` (this one happens to accept both SSL and non-SSL connections).
+A server can host many distinct games at one time, each in its own named "room".
+At the time of writing
+there is a server which can be used freely at `bgf.pigsaw.org` (this one happens to accept both SSL and non-SSL connections).